ua-snap/ar_avalanche/README.md

  - All download specifications and model parameters are defined in `config.py`.
  - The `download.py` script will download the necessary ERA5 input data.
  - The `compute_ivt.py` script will transform the downloaded ERA5 input data into a datacube with the additional variables of IVT magnitude, direction, and an IVT quantile value.
  - The `ar_detection.py` module contains a collection of AR detection functions that will filter AR candidates based on the criteria and create shapefile outputs of objects classified as ARs.
-These functions may be orchestrated from a notebook (see `AR_detection.ipynb` and `AR_full_pipeline.ipynb`) or ran as a script.
+These functions may be orchestrated from a notebook (see `AR_detection.ipynb`) or ran as a script.

 ## Usage
 1. Register for a Climate Data Store (CDS) account and install the CDS API client according to the instructions [here].(https://cds.climate.copernicus.eu/api-how-to).
 Be sure to accept the user agreement.